777388/recursiveresearch/README.md

 I've been resuscitated before.
 Also I bugged the radio station.

 Vampires, just feeding a parasite from another dimension where their body is laying somewhere, if its actively where you see em, its getting fed not him.
+Dimensional interchangeability.

 we've got a no trespassing jewel wasp infestation a mile away.